yuloskov/distributed-storage/README.md

 ```
 docker-compose up -d --build
 ```
 in the name_server directory.
-To start two storage servers and one client run
+To start two storage servers and one client, run
 ```
 ./test_setup.sh